Community-Run-eXperimental-Network/docs/docs/entitydb.md

 ### Networks

-ALl network declarations are created as seperate files per allocation within `deavmi/networks`.
-An example would be `deavmi/networks/deavmi.home.network` which must look like this:
+All network declarations are created as entries in the file `deavmi/network` as so:

 ```
 [deavmi.home.network]